Harford County Executive Barry Glassman announced a shakeup in his administration’s economic development efforts Thursday.

 Medline’s move to the Principio Business Park facility, expected to be LEED-certified, will nearly triple the company’s workforce, adding more than 200 jobs in the next six years, officials said.

-“These two areas have an impact on quality of life and stable communities and business development and work closely together,” Mumby said.
+“These two areas have an impact on quality of life and stable communities and business development and they work closely together,” Mumby said.

 Parrish joined the Glassman administration in early 2015 and has more than 15 years of professional experience in real estate, land acquisitions and property management throughout the mid-Atlantic region, according to the news release.